Wilson

 Wilson's population is younger than the national pattern

 Wilson's median age is 34 years, which is lower than Greater Perth's average of 37 years and considerably younger than Australia's median age of 38 years.
-Compared to Greater Perth, Wilson has a higher percentage of residents aged 25-34 (19.7%) but fewer residents aged 5-14 (9.5%).
-This concentration of 25-34 year-olds is well above the national average of 14.5%.
-Between the 2021 Census and present, the population of those aged 15 to 24 has grown from 14.6% to 16.6%, while the percentage of those aged 85 and over has declined from 3.4% to 2.3%.
-Population forecasts for 2041 indicate substantial demographic changes in Wilson, with the strongest projected growth occurring among the 75 to 84 age cohort, which is expected to grow by 53%, adding 234 residents to reach a total of 673.
-Senior residents aged 65 and over will drive 51% of population growth, underscoring trends towards demographic aging.
-Conversely, population declines are projected for the 35 to 44 and 5 to 14 age cohorts.
+Compared to Greater Perth, Wilson has a higher proportion of residents aged 25-34 (19.4%) but fewer residents aged 5-14 (9.4%).
+Between the 2021 Census and the present, the population aged 15-24 has increased from 14.6% to 16.6%.
+Conversely, the proportion of those aged 85 and above has declined from 3.4% to 2.3%.
+By 2041, population forecasts indicate significant demographic changes for Wilson.
+The 75-84 age group is projected to grow by 52%, adding 227 residents to reach a total of 667.
+Meanwhile, populations aged 35-44 and 5-14 are projected to decline.

 Frequently Asked Questions - Age